 Cairo film festival’s art director resigns amid controversy

-CAIRO (AP) — The art director of Cairo’s international film festival has resigned amid calls for his removal because of past inflammatory posts on social media, the festival said.
+CAIRO — The controversial art director of Cairo’s international film festival has resigned amid calls for his removal because of past inflammatory posts on social media, the festival said.

 The resignation of Egyptian film critic Ahmed Shawky was announced Tuesday in a statement by the festival’s advisory board.
 Shawky, who was acting artistic director of the 2019 festival, had been appointed artistic director of this year’s festival earlier this month.

-That appointment brought criticism from activists and others who pointed to past comments Shawky made that apparently espouse violence.
-Those include referring to the death of dozens of Egyptian soccer fans in a notorious riot as them being “culled.”
+His recent appointment brought criticism from activists and others who pointed to past comments Shawky made that apparently espouse violence.
+Those include referring to the death of dozens of Egyptian soccer fans in a notorious riot as their being “culled.”

 The statement said the festival would continue preparing for its 2020 edition and “uphold our principles of championing diversity, bridging cultures, encouraging dialogue, celebrating new voices.”
 The festival is scheduled for Nov 19-28.

-He conceded that he did write “occasionally inappropriate posts“ in 2013 and 2014 that were “directed towards a specific group of bigots and extremists.”
-He said he “never meant to offend anyone.”
+The festival statement did not provide reasons for Shawky’s resignation.
+The film critic did not answer phone calls and messages seeking comment Wednesday.

-Shawky said security authorities advised him to leave his home in Cairo to another “secret place” for fear about his safety after threats from soccer fanatics.
+But Shawky’s resignation comes after activists threatened to write to foreign filmmakers invited to the festival to inform them of Shawky’s history.

-Shawky’s resignation comes after activists threatened to write to foreign filmmakers invited to the festival to inform them of his history.
+Among the most controversial statements by Shawky’s were posts about a 2012 soccer riot that left more than 70 people dead in Egypt’s worst sports disaster and one of the world’s deadliest.

 Shawky used the same word to describe the death of the daughter of a Muslim Brotherhood leader who was killed in the summer of 2013 when security forces descended on supporters of ousted Islamist President Mohammed Morsi.